-Save Weyerhaeuser Campus also believes that comprehensive review is required because of the significant cumulative impacts of the three projects -- including more than 800 semi-truck trips each day.
+Save Weyerhaeuser Campus also believes that comprehensive review is required because of the significant cumulative impacts of the three projects -- including the potential of more than 800 semi-truck trips to the campus every day.
 Although IRG has submitted these projects separately, they share common road system, stream system and zoning.

 You can support Save Weyerhaeuser Campus' legal advocacy with a donation of any amount.

 Save Weyerhaeuser Campus is a 501(c)(3) organization: EIN 81-3674786